 You can begin to get health care services on the effective date of your assignment to Kaiser Permanente.
-This is a summary of Kaiser Permanente's rules and policies and based on the contract between Kaiser Permanente and Health Plan of San Joaquin.
+This is a summary of Kaiser Permanente's rules and policies and based on the contract between Kaiser Permanente and L.A.
+Care Health Plan.

-Always carry your Kaiser Permanente ID card, your Health Plan of San Joaquin ID Card, and Medi-Cal BIC card with you.
+Always carry your Kaiser Permanente ID card, your L.A.
+Care Health Plan ID Card, and Medi-Cal BIC card with you.
 Never let anyone else use your ID cards or BIC card.